Iceland closes Justin Bieber video canyon

 Its tall, slender canyon walls are sheer, creating a beautiful effect that photographers love.
 The other reason?
 A 2015 Justin Bieber music video, "I'll Show You," was filmed there.

-Inga Hlin, director of the national tourism agency Visit Iceland, tells CNN Travel that it's not fair to blame overtourism -- or pop stars -- for Fjaðrárgljúfur's closure.
+Inga Hlin Palsdottir, director of the national tourism agency Visit Iceland, tells CNN Travel that it's not fair to blame overtourism -- or pop stars -- for Fjaðrárgljúfur's closure.

 "It's just a natural wonder that wasn't meant to be that popular," she says.
 "We need to build a better infrastructure there so we can invite people all year round.
 We need paths that can be discovered all year round.
 It's not only because of nature, it's a safety issue."